Posts

 Image

 John Greenarch of Clinton County, Kentucky John Alvis Smith (1873- 1941) married Mary E. "Molly" Tarter in 1893 in Pulaski Co., Kentucky.
 I was cleaning up my data on this half great uncle of my mine when I stumbled on a rather incredible story.
-Molly had a sister named Margaret. in October 1891, Margaret married a man named John Greenarch.
+Molly had a sister named Margaret.
+In October 1891, Margaret married a man named John Greenarch.
 I was surprised to see on the marriage bond that a 23 year old young man was embarking on his third marriage.
 It was worth looking into.
-J ohn Greenarch Appears in ...
+J ohn Greenarch Appears in Clinton Co., KY 1860 as a 1 month...

 Every Family Has Stories - Have You Shared Yours?